yuseon-git/pdsnd_github/README.md

 * washington.csv

 ### Credits
-All of the bike share data in this project were provided by Motivate, one of the most experienced bike share provider in the US.
+All of the bike share data in this project were provided by **Motivate**, one of the most experienced bike share provider in the US.

-Also, I thank Udacity for giving this task so that I can present the data to you interactively.
+Also, I thank **Udacity** for giving this task so that I can present the data to you interactively.